 To determine if you qualify for the temporary or courtesy register, please contact the Registrar (firstname.lastname@example.org).

 If you are registered with another Canadian Dietetic Regulatory Body and only require SDA licensure for a short period of time, you may be eligible for a temporary licence.
 A Temporary Licence is available from SDA but is limited to dietitians in good standing with another Canadian dietetic regulatory body who require registration with SDA for a short period of time (not exceeding three months) for a specified purpose approved by the Registrar.

-If you are going to be providing dietetic services to residents of Saskatchewan by virtual and/or cross border, please click here to view SDA’s policy.
+If you are going to be providing dietetic services to residents of Saskatchewan in person or virtually, please click here to view SDA’s policy.
 More information on the requirements for virtual/cross border expectations for each jurisdiction in Canada can be found here.
 Please note that this information is subject to change and you should contact the provincial dietetic regulatory body directly for the most up to date information.